-Within the context of an increasingly globalized world, nations are aligning their resources to better compete within the global market place.
+Within the context of an increasingly globalized world, nations are aligning their resources to better compete within the global marketplace.
 Despite the economic downturn of 2008, and continued economic turbulence worldwide, countries have put investment in education, research and development and innovation at the heart of their political agendas.
 This is truly remarkable given the current state of many economies worldwide.
-In the post-economic downturn reality, nations have recognized the critical importance of investing now in order to secure both short-term economic recovery and long-term economic competitiveness in the knowledge economy of the future.
+In the posteconomic downturn reality, nations have recognized the critical importance of investing now in order to secure both short-term economic recovery and long-term economic competitiveness in the knowledge economy of the future.
 Aside from these critical investments in education and research and development, nations are also aggressively pursuing collaborative international partnerships that allow them to leverage their own strengths in partnerships with centres of excellence elsewhere.
 These investments and linkages will increase by necessity as competition in the global arena comes from both traditional and new, emerging economic powerhouses.

 China is one such powerhouse.
 With 27 million students, China has surpassed the United States to become the largest higher education system in the world.
-Funding for higher education has been increased to 3.5 percent of GDP with plans to increase it to an internationally competitive level of 4 percent GDP.
+Funding for higher education has been increased to 3.5 percent of GDP with plans to increase it to an internationally competitive level of four percent of GDP.
 Meanwhile, an estimated \$20 billion in purchasing power parity has been spent on building an elite sector in Chinese higher education.
 The result is that, in the last 16 years, China has quadrupled the number of its tertiary graduates to three million a year while also seeing an 80-fold increase in the number of doctoral degrees in engineering and natural science for this same period.
-This remarkable change has enabled China to accelerate its economic growth to an unprecedented level and it's likely to continue.
+This remarkable change has enabled China to accelerate its economic growth to an unprecedented level and it is likely to continue.
 China is graduating immense numbers of highly-skilled students in areas that are critical to innovation: the Science, Technology, Engineering and Mathematics (STEM) fields.
-Indeed, the American Council on Competitiveness notes that "China graduates nearly three times as many four-year degrees in engineering, computer science, and IT and is projected to graduate more PhDs in science and engineering by 2010."

-As part of the drive to create new growth, jobs and secure global competitiveness, in November 2011, the EU introduced a new program for research and innovation, Horizon 2020, which aims to "secure Europe's science and technology base and industrial competitiveness to create new jobs and growth."
-The program has an overall budget of €0 billion, up from €0.5 billion for its predecessor - the Seventh Framework Programme for Research (2007-2013).
+As part of the drive to create new growth, jobs and secure global competitiveness, in November 2011, the EU introduced a new program for research and innovation,

+Horizon 2020, which aims to "secure Europe's science and technology base and industrial competitiveness to create new jobs and growth."The program has an overall budget of €80 billion, up from €50.5 billion for its predecessor-the Seventh Framework Programme for Research (2007-2013).
 Horizon 2020 will run from 2014-2020 and will combine all research and innovation funding currently provided through the Framework Programmes for Research and Technical Development, the innovation related activities of the Competitiveness and Innovation Framework Programme (CIP) and the European Institute of Innovation and Technology (EIT).
 Horizon 2020 is a market-driven approach that aims to create a genuine single market for knowledge, research and innovation, and will create partnerships between the private sector and Member States.
 Horizon 2020 will be complemented by additional measures to complete and further develop the European Research Area by 2014.
 These investments come as EU member states face continued economic upheaval.
 However, the European Commissioner responsible for research innovation and science, Máire Geoghegan-Quinn, has stated that to not invest into innovation fronts now would be "unthinkable."